Quatton/Memoiz-hackathon/README.md

 # Memoiz - Mood Tracker Demo

+> This documentation version is for branch `next-patch` only.
+As you can see, we have another two routes which are `/notion` and `/chat-notion`.
+These two routes are for the Notion integration.
+We are still working on it and it is not ready for production yet.
+Here we use `NOTION-API-KEY`, which you can get it from [internal integration page](https://www.notion.so/my-integrations).
+Since you have to put your own `API-KEY` in `.env`, this is not yet ready for production.
+We will update the documentation once we are ready.

 31 March - 7 April 2023 \
 Lablab.ai: Build your AI Startup Hackathon.
 Episode 2